Request quote

 Guardrail is a good example.
 Most of the common-budget guardrail is manufactured from pipe.
 This product is extremely common and something that you see nearly every day.
 In this type of product, structural integrity from pipe is sufficiently able to ensure the railing does its job—keep people from falling, in this example, off the concrete platform and stairs.

 But here is the confusion: pipe railing is manufactured from two pipe sizes.
 The larger pipe is 1.25″ Schedule 40 pipe and the smaller pickets are fabricated from .75″ Schedule 40 pipe.
-Most architects are unaware of the difference between pipe and tube, so they likely use specifications that are inaccurate, including some of the following examples which are incorrectly stated:
+Most architects are unaware of the difference between pipe and tube, so they likely use specifications that are inaccurate.
+Take guardrails for example: while they often use pipe for budget reasons, some manufacturers unknowingly specify “1–1⁄2” Pipe-Tube”—a term that technically doesn’t exist.
+Here’s why:

 A few other informational items that may be obvious, but just to make sure everyone has a better understanding of the difference between pipe and tube, we include the following:

-All Metals Fabrication specializes in both architectural and light industrial fabrication.
-We are ISO 9001 certified and always excited to be part of our customer’s special projects.
+All Metals Fabrication specializes in both architectural and light industrial work.
+We’re ISO 9001 certified and committed to delivering support through our specialized expertise and high-end laser cutting capabilities.

 About the Author